 When it comes to people, we use these cloud services all of the time.
 You might store your files in Google Drive instead of on your personal computer.
 Google Drive, of course, uses Google’s cloud services.

 Or you might listen to songs on Spotify instead of downloading the songs to your computer or phone.
-Spotify uses of Amazon’s cloud services.
+Spotify uses Amazon’s cloud services.

 Generally, something that happens “in The Cloud” is any activity that takes place over an internet connection instead of on the device itself.